Skip to Content

 “The inclusion of TBI to the list of chronic conditions by CMS is only a starting point to expanding access to care for people with brain injury,” said Rick Willis, President and CEO of BIAA.
 “By equipping state brain injury programs with additional tools, we can create greater recognition and awareness of the long-term effects of brain injury.”

-“This resource provides an overview of the practical implications of the change and recommends how state brain injury programs can use the new designation to make the case for expanding support for people with brain injury through Medicaid,” said Rebecca Wolfkiel, Executive Director for NASHIA.
+“This resource provides an overview of the practical implications of the change and recommends how state brain injury programs can use the new designation to make the case for expanding support for people with brain injury through Medicaid,” said Rebeccah Wolfkiel, Executive Director for NASHIA.

 Download the flipbook here.